mautic/developer-documentation-new/docs/themes/getting_started.rst

 html/message.html.twig
 ^^^^^^^^^^^^^^^^^^^^^^

-This file is a simple message file mainly used as the landing page for when a lead unsubscribes or resubscribes to the system’s emails.
-But may be used by other areas so should be included in all themes.
+This file is mainly used as the Landing Page for when a Lead unsubscribes or resubscribes to the system’s emails.
+It may be used by other areas, so should be included in all Themes.

 It requires echoing two variables: ``message`` and ``content``. ``message`` contains the string message such as "You have been unsubscribed..." content will either be empty or contain the HTML of a form that's been associated with the email as an unsubscribe form.